ccynth1a/cxxtemplate/README.md

 ```
 make: Produce a quick, unoptimised executable in the bin/ directory of your project.

+make production: Produce an optimised executable

+make debug: Produce an executable with the -g flag for GDB

 make clean: Clean the build and bin directories for a production build.

 make run: Run the executable found in the bin/ directory.